jochu/swank-clojure/README.md

 include it as a test-scoped dependency; it must be compile-scoped.
 You also cannot change the port from Maven; it's hard-coded to 4005.

+Put this in your Emacs configuration to get syntax highlighting in the slime repl:

+    (add-hook 'slime-repl-mode-hook 'clojure-mode-font-lock-setup)

 ## Connecting with SLIME

 Install the "slime-repl" package from ELPA using package.el.
 When you